Infrastructure of Complex Thought

 We know a lot about the inputs to thinking (perception); the outputs of thinking (motor processing); the maintenance, storage, and retrieval of information about which one can think (memory); and about the use of words to transmit the products of thinking from one brain to another (language).
 Likewise, we've learned a lot about how thinking is influenced by attention and cognitive control and how behavior is reinforced by reward and punishment.
 We've learned a lot about how we form concepts of things in the world, as well as more abstract things such as numbers.
 We have some understanding of how reasoning works, mostly based on how it fails.
 But these failures typically amount to a reliance on something other than full-blown reasoning--thinking "fast" instead of "slow".
 We don't understand the kind of thinking that enables us to recognize our failures of reasoning as failures.
 We have, in other words, a rather limited understanding of what David Hume and other Enlightenment philosophers called “the Understanding,” or what I am here calling “thinking.”

 This use of structured conceptual combination is known as “compositionality.”
 Compositionality is most often discussed as a feature of language, but there are reasons to think that it goes beyond language and that it may precede language in our natural history.
-First, if I ask you to imagine my being serenaded by 30 pink elephants, you can do it, which means that you can, within your mind, compose a visual scene with features that mirror the complex compositional features of the corresponding sentence.
+First, if you're asked you to imagine my being serenaded by 30 pink elephants, you can do it, which means that you can, within your mind, compose a visual scene with features that mirror the complex compositional features of the corresponding sentence.
 This suggests that compositionality extends to non-linguistic processing.
 Second, animals such as chimpanzees seem to do some pretty sophisticated thinking in the absence of anything like human language, suggesting that compositional thought may precede compositional language.
 Whether language is compositional because thought is, or vice versa, or both, human thinking certainly seems to be compositional, and we have only faint clues about how our brains compose and manipulate the complex contents of thoughts.

-I welcome inquires from prospective students and collaborators with interests and technical skills in the areas described above, including both applied moral cognition and the neuroscience of high-level cognition.
+The Greene Lab welcomes inquires from prospective students and collaborators with interests and technical skills in the areas described above, including both applied moral cognition and the neuroscience of high-level cognition.